How to structure the frontend of a Laravel Inertia React application

 JavaScript application structure

-We have 4 base directories under resources/js
+We have 4 base directories under resources/js:

 Common & modules

-contain one level of directories to define contexts.
+Both common and modules contain one level of directories to define contexts.
 Their contents can be freely determined based on the context’s needs.
 However, when a directory grows in size, we recommend organizing it by type.

-might only contain a few top-level components.
+A common module like button or card might only contain a few top-level components.

 resources